ryanwilsond/belte/docs/Belte.md

 Belte (pronounced /belt/) is the acronym for Best Ever Language To Exist.
 As the humorous title suggests, the Belte project was started to create a theoretical best language for modern programming.

-The first idea of Belte was made in 2021 in response to the problem of logical vs physical: logical programming having residuals from physical implementation, such as indexing starting at 0 and different integer sizes existing.
-Later in 2022, the idea was revisited and the Belte project officially started.
-C# and the .NET Framework as highlighted in *Framework Design Guidelines: Conventions, Idioms, and Patterns for Reuseable .NET Libraries* is very well-thought, and C# certainly earns its place among the greatest programming language designs.
-Because of such, Belte started with C# and modified all aspects of the language to be improved.

-During the past couple years of Belte development the C# language has added a few of the features after Belte added them as improvement to C#, such as simplified collection initialization and global statements.
-Coincidence?
-Probably.
+The Belte project was started in 2022 and is licensed by Ryan Wilson.
+Belte is the response to the problem of logical vs physical, i.e. logical programming being impacted by physical implementation.
+The simplest example of this is array indexing starting at 0 in most contemporary languages.

 ## Design Principles